 The last activity of rolling small balls with 3 fingers, can be very tricky for a child who has poor fine motor skills, so give lots of encouragement and praise.

 If you roll the balls yourself with your non-dominant hand (which is usually less skilled than your dominant hand), you may get a feel of how demanding this task can be!

 Have fun using playdough to fit a theme...

-Or try these fun playdough ideas from other Occupational Therapists (these links open to their sites in a new window/tab)
+PS You can also try these playdough ideas from other Occupational Therapists (these links open to their sites in a new window/tab)